Obbie_Mark_April2020.jpg

 My work history

-Since 2012, I have been a full-time freelance writer.
-My exclusive focus since 2014, when I started a yearlong Soros Justice Media Fellowship, has been on criminal justice — specifically, victims of violent crime, violence prevention, policing, and punishment policies.
+From 2012 to 2024, I was a full-time freelance writer.
+My exclusive focus since 2014, when I started a yearlong Soros Justice Media Fellowship, was on criminal justice — specifically, victims of violent crime, violence prevention, policing, and punishment policies.
 On the Articles page you’ll find links to all of my work in recent years for publications including Longreads, The Atlantic, The Trace, Slate, The New York Times, Politico Magazine, Pacific Standard, TakePart, and many more.
-I am a contributing editor at Crime and Justice News, a project of a group where I serve on the board, Criminal Justice Journalists.
+Though I have retired from this kind of work, I remain a contributing editor at Crime and Justice News, a project of a group where I serve on the board, Criminal Justice Journalists.
 In 2020 and 2021, I worked for Solutions Journalism Network as its criminal justice specialist.
-Starting in 2022, I focus nearly all of my work energies on research and reporting that I intend to turn into a book that ties together many of the truths about violence and its victims that I have learned.

 I earned my bachelor’s degree from St. John Fisher College in Rochester and master’s from the University of Missouri School of Journalism.
 I am a long-time member of Investigative Reporters and Editors.

-Here is a PDF of my current CV.
+Here is a PDF of my most recent CV.

 All pages on this site © 2024, Mark Obbie, LLC